MicrosoftLearning/mslearn-postgresql/Instructions/Labs/17-build-ai-agent-foundry-azure-database-postgresql.md

    echo ""
    echo "Deployment complete!"
    echo ""
-   echo "Your Function Key (save this for Task 4):" echo "━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━" echo "$FUNC_KEY" echo "━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━"
+   echo "Your Function Key (save this for the next task):" echo "━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━" echo "$FUNC_KEY" echo "━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━"